premchander-revature/interviewquestions/.NET FULL STACK/Nodejs.md

 <blockquote>

-- The package.json file is the heart of Node.js system.
+- The package.json file is the heart of the Node.js system.
 It is the manifest file of any Node.js project and contains the metadata of the project.

-- The metadata information in package.json file can be categorized into below categories:
+- The metadata information in the package.json file can be categorized into below categories:
-1. **Identifying metadata properties**: It basically consist of the properties to identify the module/project such as the name of the project, current version of the module, license, author of the project, description about the project etc.
+1. **Identifying metadata properties**: It basically consists of the properties to identify the module/project such as the name of the project, current version of the module, license, author of the project, description of the project etc.
-2. **Functional metadata properties**: As the name suggests, it consists of the functional values/properties of the project/module such as the entry/starting point of the module, dependencies in project, scripts being used, repository links of Node project etc.
+2. **Functional metadata properties**: As the name suggests, it consists of the functional values/properties of the project/module such as the entry/starting point of the module, dependencies in the project, scripts being used, repository links of Node project etc.

 </blockquote>